 “Concrete jungle where dreams are made of.
 There's nothing you can't do.
 Now you're in New York.
 These streets will make you feel brand new.
 Big lights will inspire you.
 Let's hear it for New York.”
 (Jay-Z, 'Empire State of Mind') Read Guide >

 What's it Gonna Cost?
 No matter where your apartment hunt takes you, there are a few things we recommend you have handy.
 Of them, the most important has to be some cold, hard, cash.
-New York is many things to many people, but cheap isn't one of them.
 New Yorkers should expect to spend ¼ of their annual income on rent.
 Landlords like to see that your annual salary is at least 40 to 50 times the cost of your monthly rent.

 Be Prepared: To get into just about any place, you’ll need at least first month’s rent and security deposit in the form of a cashier’s or bank check.
 (New Yorker's aren't very trusting when it comes to personal checks!)
 A letter from your current employer stating your salary and time of employment as well as a reference from your previous landlord don’t hurt, either.
 If you don’t make a certain amount of money, you may need to call in a guarantor.
-However, this varies building to building, so don’t freak out if Mom and Dad don’t feel like signing their life away for your New York dream!
+However, this varies building to building.
 A credit check will also be required, but those obtained on your own will not be accepted.
-Be prepared to spend between $25-$100 getting one.
+Be prepared to spend between $25 and $100 getting one.

 Many people move to the Big Apple with images of Carrie, Charlotte, Miranda, and Samantha’s “Sex and the City” pads floating in their heads.
-But unless you have a job in finance or a really cushy trust fund, you might want to reconsider.
-For those who haven’t quite made your millions (yet!), don’t fret!
-Manhattan is still completely doable if you look in the northern regions of Harlem, Washington Heights and Inwood.
-Not only are these neighborhoods more budget-friendly, but you’ll also get a splash of Spanish culture that makes it a true melting-pot experience.
+Manhattan is completely doable if you look in the northern regions of Harlem, Washington Heights and Inwood.
+These neighborhoods more budget-friendly.
 The only drawback to living ‘round these parts could be your commute downtown (assuming that’s where you’ll be winning your bread).
 Thirty-minute commutes to the subway train are standard fare, so you better bring some comfy walking shoes.
 Whoever said a little exercise was a bad thing anyway?

 Another neighborhood to check out is the “new” Upper East Side, in the 80’s close to York Avenue.
-This is a very fashionable area for the young and single, with a plethora of dive bars to bring you back to those college days.
+Has a plethora of dive bars.

 If you’re a foodie at heart, Queens may just be the borough for you.
 It has often been said, “I ate my way around the world and never left Queens!”
-This borough surely lives up to that mantra as the most diverse New York area, home to immigrants from all over the globe.
-Here, you can find the biggest Greek community outside of Athens in Astoria, the largest African-American community in Jamaica, and Eastern Europeans galore in Ridgewood.
 The main thing to keep in mind if you decide to go to one of the outer boroughs is commuting time.
 Obviously, the closer you are to Manhattan, the shorter your commute will be.
 And if you end up in the outer-reaches of a far-out borough, make sure you are close to public transportation.
-If you’re living in Jamaica, for example, expect a hefty commute complete with mile-long walks and long train-rides downtown.
-Unless you are an avid reader or napper on the train, we would suggest staying as close to Manhattan as you can justify.

 Ahh, the Boogie-Down Bronx!
-While it should be noted that the South Bronx rates as the poorest congressional district in America, with an unfortunate amount of people living in poverty, you shouldn't cross this borough off your list just yet.
-It you're willing to put on your brave face (you know, the one that got you to New York in the first place!), and cough up relatively little in rent, this could be the borough for you!
 The South Bronx is home to Yankee Stadium, so the area is undergoing a lot of positive development.
-Amazing deals and more family-friendly lifestyles can also be found in the Northeast Bronx in the neighborhoods of Pelham Parkway and Co-cop City.
-The apartments will be spacier, and you’ll ultimately get more bang for your buck...not only in rent, but also cheap bodegas, grocery stores and restaurants.
+Amazing deals and lifestyles can also be found in the Northeast Bronx in the neighborhoods of Pelham Parkway and Co-cop City.
+The apartments will be spacier, and you’ll ultimately get more bang for your buck...not only in rent, but also bodegas, grocery stores and restaurants.
 When it comes to having and housing a car, The Bronx is the most user-friendly neighborhood around.
 It's not uncommon to find street parking, and the parking garages are a fraction of what you will pay in other boroughs.

-Unless you are looking to stay with the suburb experience while still calling yourself a “New Yorker”, we wouldn’t recommend living in Staten Island.
+If you are looking to stay with the suburb experience while still calling yourself a “New Yorker”, we would recommend living in Staten Island.
 It can only be reached by a bridge from Brooklyn (i.e. a car is a must), or a 20-minute ferry ride that will take you to the bottom of Manhattan.
-And if you want a commute with that much hassle, you’re better off living in Jersey!
-Snarky comments aside, there are some lovely areas to this borough.
 The North Shore is home to the hoods St. George, Tompkinsville, Clifton and Stapleton, and is the most urban of the island.

 Once you get to NYC, there are a few things you should know to help you make you look like less of a transplant.